carpentries-lab/metagenomics-analysis/_episodes/09-hands_on-R-phyloseq.md

 - "Use `help()` to discover the capabilities of libraries."
 - "The libraries `ggplot2` allow publication-quality plotting in R."
 ---
 ## First steps into R
+*It takes courage to sail in uncharted waters*
+  -Snoopy

 ### What is R and for what can it be use for?

 "R" is used to refer to the programming language and the software that reads and